OthrysDev/express2gatling/README.md

 ### Output

 Once you call `recorder.write()`, the library will generate a folder (defaults to `/gatling`) containing two files :
-- **Requests.scala** : contains all the HTTP requests, scripted in the scala / Gatling fashion
+- **Requests.scala** : contains all the HTTP requests, scripted in a scala / Gatling fashion
-- **Simulation1.scala** : contains the main entry point for Gatling, with scenario definitions
+- **Simulation1.scala** : contains the main entry point for Gatling, with scenarios definitions

 Whatever the features and limitations of the library, feel free to modify those scripts manually.